akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 tagged with a specific role.
 The `ShardRegion` is created with two application specific functions to extract the entity identifier and the shard identifier from incoming messages.
 A shard is a group of entities that will be managed together.
-For the first message in a specific shard the `ShardRegion` request the location of the shard from a central coordinator, the `ShardCoordinator`.
+For the first message in a specific shard the `ShardRegion` requests the location of the shard from a central coordinator, the `ShardCoordinator`.

 The `ShardCoordinator` decides which `ShardRegion` shall own the `Shard` and informs